 For me, this salad bowl really does have everything I need in a meal: it’s colourful, fresh, packed with veggies, flavourful, includes plant based protein and healthy fats!
 It’s also made from natural, wholesome ingredients and can easily be prepped in advance for lunches and dinners on the go; salad perfection if you ask me!

 - 1/4 cucumber

-- 1 tbsp coconut oil
+- 1 tbsp olive oil

 - 1 large garlic clove